-An older version of Microsoft’s popular database software SQL Server 2008 and SQL Server 2008 R2 is losing support on July 9.
+An older version of Microsoft’s popular database software SQL Server 2008 and SQL Server 2008 R2 lost support on July 9, 2019.
 If you haven’t updated away from the software, your organization’s IT is staring down a few very drastic problems.
 Today, we’ll go into your options with so little time left before the software’s support ends.

 What is SQL Server?